Xpan22/Response-div-stability-competitive-communities/Extended_results.md

 Divergence is positively related to temporal stability, suggesting that response diversity promotes stability.
 However, the relationship between divergence and stability becomes weaker as richness increases.
 We think that this is due to divergence considering only the responses of the 2 most "responding" species.
 Thus, when species richness increases, disregarding the responses of the other species in the community except the 2 responding the most makes the relationship between response diversity and stability weaker.

-This is why, after running the experiment, we developed another metric to measure response diversity, which we called **balance**, and that is presented in the main text of the publication.
+This is why, after running the experiment, we developed another metric to measure the distribution of species' responses, which we called **imbalance**, and that is presented in the main text of the publication.
-Balance has several desirable features that makes it a more suitable metric than divergence: Independence of richness, higher predictive power, and accounts for the responses of all species in the community (as opposed to divergence that accounts for only the 2 most "responding" species).
+Imbalance has several desirable features that makes it a more suitable metric than divergence: Independence of richness, higher predictive power, and accounts for the responses of all species in the community (as opposed to divergence that accounts for only the 2 most "responding" species).

-Here, we provide extensive evidence of why balance is a better metric to measure response diversity than divergence, and thus justifying focusing the analysis around balance.
+Here, we provide extensive evidence of why imbalance is a better metric to measure response diversity than divergence, and thus justifying focusing the analysis around imbalance.

-# Comparing Divergence and Balance
+# Comparing Divergence and Imbalance

-## Predictive power of Divergence and Balance
+## Predictive power of Divergence and Imbalance

-We first compare how well divergence and balance predict stability (predictive power).
+We first compare how well divergence and imbalance predict stability (predictive power).

-### Balance
+### Imbalance

 ``` r